kachick/dotfiles/windows/README.md

    See https://zmzlz.blogspot.com/2014/10/windows-dropbox.html for detail
 1. Enable Bitlocker and backup the restore key

-Specifying with branch name with the @ref may use cache, then specify commit ref

 ## How to install WSL2?

 winget does not support it, run as follows